Last updated on May 25th, 2022 at 11:16 am

 Sometimes, there may be little choice as to whether you buy assets or shares, for example, if a valuable asset cannot be transferred or if the seller has had little interest in a share sale.

 There will always be a larger element of risk for the buyer with a share sale, with the risk (however remote) of an undiscovered and costly liability arising.
 Then there’s the additional costs and time involved in the due diligence process and negotiations of a share sale.

-Many share sales are driven because the seller is usually able to take advantage of entrepreneurs’ relief to reduce the capital gains tax liability they would otherwise have.
-Note though that in asset sale scenarios sellers can still take advantage of entrepreneurs relief, for example when a sole trader sells all or part of their business.
+Many share sales are driven because the seller is usually able to take advantage of Business Asset Disposal Relief to reduce the capital gains tax liability they would otherwise have.
+Note though that in asset sale scenarios sellers can still take advantage of Business Asset Disposal Relief, for example when a sole trader sells all or part of their business.